ismael-782/ismael-782/README.md

 Hello there! 👋
 I'm **Ismael Ibrahim**, a passionate **Software Engineering Student** with a keen interest in **Full-Stack Web Development** and **Mobile Application Development**.

 I love **building intuitive and user-friendly applications**, applying **object-oriented design principles**, and exploring **new technologies** to enhance user experiences.
-My journey in software development has led me to work on diverse projects, including **Flutter applications, Fron -end, and UI/UX prototyping**.
+My journey in software development has led me to work on diverse projects, including **Flutter applications, Fron-end, and UI/UX prototyping**.

 I am also actively involved in **tech communities** and enjoy contributing to **open-source projects** while continuously improving my problem-solving skills. 🚀